NickGustafson/winniebeam/README.md

 # winniebeam
-Demo for archive site

-I wanted to use a limited colour scheme for this site and based it off of the yellowed pages of the diary.
+<h1>Archive site</h1>

+<p>My proposed site would utilize a limited colour palette of mostly yellows and browns, based upon the aged pages of the diary itself, with black for normal text and red for hyperlinks.
+To add to the period look, I would employ the Google Web Font called
-The font is based on late-19th/early 20th century typography
+"Old Standard True Type", which is described as being based upon late 19th/early 20th century typography.</p>

+<p>The site would be divided into the following distinct navigable sections:</p>
 <dl>
   <dt>About</dt><dd>Introduction and project information</dd>
   <dt>Biography</dt><dd>Background Information about the life of Winnie Beam</dd>